-While temporarily affording relief, avoidances will actually increase your fears and cause you more trouble in the long run.
-They keep it aroused until time runs out or their effectiveness wears out.
+While temporarily affording relief, avoidances will actually increase your fears and cause you more trouble in the long run.4 They keep it aroused until time runs out or their effectiveness wears out.
 Stuttering will be perpetuated by successful avoidances.

-&#x27;Your pattern of stuttering behavior consists chiefly of the things you are doing to avoid stuttering.
+1Your pattern of stuttering behavior consists chiefly of the things you are doing to avoid stuttering.
 (J. D. Williams)

-$^{2}$ What you call your stuttering consists mostly of the tricks, the crutches you use to cover up.
+What you call your stuttering consists mostly of the tricks, the crutches you use to cover up.
 (Sheehan)

-$^{3}\text{The}$ stutterer believes that the most important communication in speech is to avoid stuttering at all costs.
+3The stutterer believes that the most important communication in speech is to avoid stuttering at all costs.
 (Trotter)

-&lt;sup>4What happens is this: The successful avoidance causes some anxiety reduction.
+4What happens is this: The successful avoidance causes some anxiety reduction.
 Then, when a similar situation presents itself, the need to avoid is even stronger due to the preceding reinforcement.
 But now, no avoidance is possible.
 The conflict becomes even greater.
 And so several vicious circles (or rather spirals) are set into motion.
 (Van Riper)